 Third, they assume that an adults’ performance on the FAS task will not be affected by the extra knowledge that comes with age and experience (or else they assume that after 20, or thereabouts, adults gain little in the way of extra knowledge; I’ll return to this dubious assumption in more detail in a later post).

 What the results of these 134 published studies appear to show is that all of these assumptions are unwise.

-It also follows that unless we can isolate and control for the effects of testing that these studies clearly demonstrate, the FAS task can tell us little about how cognition changes over time in a healthy mind, simply because we are are unable to tell whether differences in FAS performance reflect changes in people’s cognitive processes, or whether they reflect the way that peoples’ sensitivity to testing contexts change over time, etc. (If we extrapolate from the pattern of data we see here, it appears we could actually rig our answer to the question of whether people get better or worse at the FAS task as they age simply by studying larger or smaller groups of people.)
+It also follows that unless we can isolate and control for the effects of testing (which these studies so clearly demonstrate), then the FAS task can tell us little about how cognition changes over time in a healthy mind.
+That’s because, in short, we are are unable to tell whether differences in FAS performance reflect changes in people’s cognitive processes, or whether they reflect the way that peoples’ sensitivity to testing contexts change over time.
+(If we extrapolate from the pattern of data we see here, it appears we could actually rig our answer to the question of whether people get better or worse at the FAS task as they age simply by studying larger or smaller groups of people.)